This vanilla bean pudding is full of roasted white chocolate flavor and is a deliciously creamy and decadent dessert that everyone will love.

 I love a store bought pudding, but there is something so special about homemade pudding.
 It allows you to have fun with the flavor, creating something you'd rarely be able to find at a store!

 I always think the look of vanilla bean adds a fun touch, and it really does add a beautiful vanilla flavor too.
-Vanilla bean can be a pricey ingredient though, so I only use it if I have it on hand or know I'll use it for another recipe.
+Vanilla bean and vanilla bean paste can be a pricey ingredient though, so I only use it if I have it on hand or know I'll use it for another recipe.
 I do think it's worth the splurge in this case, but you can always swap in vanilla extract.

 For your roasted white chocolate, I know the roasting is an extra and sometimes tedious step but it is something that makes this pudding really special.
 The toasted flavor makes it more complex than your standard white chocolate so even for those who claim to not like white chocolate, I promise they will enjoy this.
 I highly recommend using a good quality white chocolate bar.
 If you use white chocolate chips, which are manufactured to hold their shape, you will risk burning your chocolate rather than roasting it, and you can end up with a lumpier texture.
 You also always have the option to simply use melted chocolate, but it really is worth the extra steps to roast your white chocolate.